Worship

 Pastoral (or congregational Prayer) followed by the Lord’s Prayer: The congregation joins the pastor in the prayer for the people, the church, the community, the country and the world.
 Then voices are combined as we pray together the Prayer that Jesus patterned for his disciples.

-Children’s Sermon: This is the time children are gathered in the front of the sanctuary to hear a special message for them.
+Children’s Sermon: This is the time children are gathered in the front of the sanctuary to hear a special message for them from the Westminster Shorter Catechism in the form of “questions and answers” with the pastor.

-Scripture Reading of both the Old and the New Testaments are read next to each other.
-The chosen texts usually follow a lectionary, which assigns the focus of preaching on any given Sunday.
+Scripture Readings of both the Old and the New Testaments are read next to each other.
+The pastor preaches lectio continua, which means through books of the Bible.

-The Sermon: This is the part of the worship service that is the center of Reformed worship.
-It is known in the Reformed tradition as “the proclamation of the Word.”
+The Sermon: Our Pastor is a Reformed expository preacher.
+This is the part of service that is the center of his Reformed preaching.
+It is known in the Reformed tradition as “the proclamation of the Word”.
 A good sermon is one in which the congregation feels that God has spoken to them.
 The Bible is the main source of hearing the church’s message.
 A good sermon is one that teaches, encourages and helps the listener to respond positively to what was shared.

-Hymn of Dedication (or of Celebration.)
+Hymn of Reflection (or of Celebration.)
 This is usually a hymn that applies the lesson communicated in the sermon.

 The Charge and the Benediction: Here the pastor dismisses the congregation with a word of encouragement, exhortation and God’s blessing.
 The pastor’s blessing on God’s people as they depart into the world to serve and witness.